 MBBS in Australia for International Students: What the Degree Actually Looks Like

-The Australia medical degree for international students usually comes in one of two forms.
-Some universities offer a direct-entry undergraduate pathway, while others offer a graduate-entry medical programme.
+The Australia medical degree for international students usually follows one of two structures.

 |